-The National Resource Center for Diligent Recruitment at AdoptUSKids (formerly the National Resource Center for Recruitment and Retention of Foster and Adoptive Parents at AdoptUSKids) developed Using Customer Service Concepts to Enhance Recruitment and Retention Practices through a cooperative agreement (grant #90CQ002) with the U.S. Department of Health and Human Services, Administration for Children and Families, Children's Bureau.
+AdoptUSKids developed Using Customer Service Concepts to Enhance Recruitment and Retention Practices through a cooperative agreement with the U.S. Department of Health and Human Services, Administration for Children and Families, Children's Bureau.
 Our two goals for this publication are to: